dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part5_Watching/index.md

 Oscorn asks, "What were you searching for?"

 "I was the leader of my expedition.
-We were looking for the Illithids—the mind flayers.
+We were looking for the Illithids, the mind flayers.
 They were using their powers on us and experimenting on us, and we came to neutralize the threat.
 We started seeing giant spiders and drow as well.
 We found ourselves very lost and eventually encountered the Illithids.
 We fought a battle against the beholder and his minions, and here we are."

 "What year is it?"
 Oscorn inquires.